autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

 > cd autoware
 > git pull
 > vcs import src < autoware.repos
+>
+> # If you are using nightly repositories, also run the following command:
+> vcs import src < autoware-nightly.repos
+>
 > vcs pull src
 > # Make sure all ros-$ROS_DISTRO-* packages are upgraded to their latest version
 > sudo apt update && sudo apt upgrade